 The seminar will be held April 19 from 4-5:30 p.m. on Zoom.
 Registrations can be made online.

-Food justice and sovereignty movements have seen a resurgence in New York and across the country.
-Today 139 of New York’s 57,000+ farmers — less than 1% — identify as Black.
+Food justice and sovereignty movements have seen a resurgence in New York state and across the country.
+Today, only 139 of more than 57,000 farmers in New York — less than 1% — identify as Black.
 White’s expertise on Black, Latinx and Indigenous grassroots organizations engaged in the development of sustainable, community food systems brings insight to local food justice activism, according to Anu Rangarajan, program director of the Cornell Small Farms Program.

 “Dr. White’s work and experience grounds us all in the power of stories that can motivate and guide us in the path towards more resilient communities,” Rangarajan added.

-Active in the food justice movement for over a decade, White’s work in the classroom and community embodies the theoretical framework of collective agency and community resilience and the use of community-based food systems and agriculture as strategies of community development.
+Active in the food justice movement for over a decade, White’s work in the classroom and community embodies the theoretical framework of collective agency and community resilience, as well as the use of community-based food systems and agriculture as strategies of community development.

 “As or even more important, it also helps to open our imaginations to what we can and should do together, working across various lines of difference, to advance dignity, agency, voice, freedom, and equity by taking up the work of building new farming and food systems,” Peters added.